 Man seen brandishing bow, aiming arrow at protestors in Salt Lake City

+Man seen brandishing bow, aiming arrow at protesters in Salt Lake City

-A man was seen drawing a hunting bow and aiming an arrow at protestors in Salt Lake City on May 30.
+A man was seen drawing a hunting bow and aiming an arrow at protesters in Salt Lake City on May 30.

 Video posted to Twitter shows the unidentified man brandishing the bow and arrow as a person off-screen can be heard yelling, “You call yourself an American?”
 The man with the bow responds with, “Yes, I am American.
 All lives matter!”